-- Convert your cash: Cuba has two currencies: the Cuban Peso (CUP) and the Cuban Convertible Peso (CUC).
+Cuba has two currencies: the Cuban Peso (CUP) and the Cuban Convertible Peso (CUC).
 It’s easy to tell the difference: Convertible Peso banknotes are printed with pictures of national monuments, while ordinary pesos are printed with portraits of Cuban heroes.
 The Convertible Peso is the currency used by tourists and foreigners, and it’s likely to be the only currency you use on your trip.
 It’s also not traded internationally, which means you’ll have to wait until you’ve arrived in Cuba before you can change your money.
-Most businesses in Cuba only accept cash – so bring plenty
+Most businesses in Cuba only accept cash – so bring plenty.

-- Unplug: Don’t expect to spend too much time online while you’re in Cuba.
+Don’t expect to spend too much time online while you’re in Cuba.
 While there are internet cafes, and Wi-Fi is available in some of the bigger hotels, internet access is still very limited in the country.
-Don’t worry – you can still post all about your experiences when you get home
+Don’t worry — you can still post all about your experiences when you get home.

-- Catch a carnival: Cuba’s street celebrations are a feast for all the senses, with lively music and extravagant costumes.
-Head to Santiago in July for the country’s most famous carnival: almost everyone in town takes part, dancing the conga in dozens of local parades
+Cuba’s street celebrations are a feast for all the senses, with lively music and extravagant costumes.
+Head to Santiago in July for the country’s most famous carnival.
+Almost everyone in town takes part, dancing the conga in dozens of local parades.

-- Jaw-dropping Viñales: Located in the west of the country, the scenery around Viñales might be some of the most beautiful on Earth.
-Huge limestone cliffs known as mogotes rise out of the flat lush valleys, in a prehistoric landscape that was formed tens of millions of years ago
+Located in the west of the country, the scenery around Viñales might be some of the most beautiful on Earth.
+Huge limestone cliffs known as mogotes rise out of the flat lush valleys in a prehistoric landscape that was formed tens of millions of years ago.

-- Eat local: Cuba’s reputation for bland, stodgy food is fast changing.
+Cuba’s reputation for bland, stodgy food is fast changing.
 A few years ago, new laws allowed private restaurants to open, and a whole new generation of Cuban chefs has emerged.
 Known as paladars, these small restaurants are sometimes located inside the chef’s home.
-They offer fresh, innovative takes on Cuban cuisine – and they’re pretty cheap too
+They offer fresh, innovative takes on Cuban cuisine – and they’re pretty cheap too.

-- Sometimes a cigar is not just a cigar: Cuba is famous for its hand-rolled cigars, but if you’re buying from a street vendor it’s good to tell the real thing from a fake.
-The best way is to look at the label: a genuine Cuban cigar will have an intricate design on the label, while the labels on fake cigars are often bland, faded or smudged.
-You can also try holding it – the real thing should be firm and dense, while cheap fake cigars are usually squidgy.
+Cuba is famous for its hand-rolled cigars, but if you’re buying from a street vendor, it’s good to tell the real thing from a fake.
+The best way is to look at the label: a genuine Cuban cigar will have an intricate design on the label, while the labels on fake cigars are often bland, faded, or smudged.
+You can also try holding it — the real thing should be firm and dense, while cheap fake cigars are usually squidgy.
 And remember: you can only bring 50 cigars back with you without paying import duty.

-- Hit the town: Bars and clubs in Cuba are great, but outside of the big cities there aren’t that many of them.
-Don’t just wander into town expecting to find something – for a great night out, it pays to do some research in advance.
+Bars and clubs in Cuba are great, but outside of the big cities, there aren’t that many of them.
+Don’t just wander into town expecting to find something.
+For a great night out, it pays to do some research in advance.
 Locals in Cuba are very friendly and will be sure to give you some tips.
-And once you’re there, don’t forget to sample some of the island’s fantastic cocktails
+And once you’re there, don’t forget to sample some of the island’s fantastic cocktails.

-- Casa Particulares: Cuba has its fair share of luxury hotels and beach resorts, but for a more intimate experience consider staying in a casa particular.
-It’s like a Caribbean version of a homeestay B&B – cheaper and cosier than a hotel, plus your host will be able to give you the inside scoop on some of the island’s hidden gems
+Cuba has its fair share of luxury hotels and beach resorts.
+However, for a more intimate experience, consider staying in a casa particular.
+It’s like a Caribbean version of a homestay B&B. It’s also cheaper and cosier than a hotel.
+Your host will also be able to give you the inside scoop on some of the island’s hidden gems.

-- Stick to bottled water: Never drink tap water.
+Never drink tap water.
 Nor the ice, not even at your hotel – unless you know it’s from a bottle.
-It’s a surefire way to end up using the medical cover you’ve bought
+It’s a sure fire way to end up using the medical cover you’ve bought.